Academic Program Review (APR)

 To find your program’s self-study year, access the Excel spreadsheet that includes a seven-year External Review Cycle at Academic Program Review Schedule

 All academic and professional-technical certificate and degree programs, without specialized accreditation, must be evaluated at least once every seven years using the self-study template ISU Academic Program Review Self Study.
-Programs also provide a brief Annual Reporting Form - document pending approval (due November 1st) in years between reviews.
+Programs also provide a brief Annual Reporting Form (due November 1st) in years between reviews.
 Program reviews should be conducted simultaneously for undergraduate and graduate programs in the same discipline.
 Colleges and divisions determine how their programs will conduct program reviews although the self-study should follow the template.
 You will receive notice about your upcoming program review from the Office of Assessment in the Spring prior to your self-study academic year.

 Academic Program Review (APR) is an integral part of Idaho State University’s ongoing efforts to ensure that our educational mission is being met through the delivery of programs that are effective in meeting their goals through curricula that are current and relevant.
 The process of the self-study, external review, and the response to the review provides faculty and academic units with the opportunity to reflect upon the content of their programs and delivery of the curriculum.
 The self-study process involves reflecting on the assessment cycle and reviewing the program to evaluate its effectiveness.
 The program review process includes creating an action plan to maintain or improve the quality of teaching and scholarship at the institution and alignment with core themes.